Key Takeaways:

-Key Takeaways: Firefox is the only Mac browser with native vertical tabs.
-Chrome needs extensions.
+Chrome and Firefox now have native vertical tabs on Mac.
 Safari has no vertical tab option at all.
 If you use multiple browsers, SupaSidebar ($34.99 lifetime or free with 3 spaces) is the only tool that gives you a vertical sidebar across Safari, Chrome, Firefox, Brave, and Edge from one persistent panel.

 Horizontal tabs made sense when people had 5 tabs open.
 That was 2006.
 In 2026, the average browser session looks more like 30-50 tabs crammed into a strip where you can't read a single title.